Jermaine Taylor (basketball)

-Jermaine Taylor (born December 8, 1986) is an American professional basketball player.
-Taylor was a starting guard for the University of Central Florida basketball team before being selected with the 32nd overall pick in the 2009 NBA draft by the Washington Wizards, and soon after traded to the Houston Rockets.
+Jermaine Taylor (born December 8, 1986) is an American former professional basketball player.
+Taylor played college basketball for the UCF Knights team before being selected with the 32nd overall pick in the 2009 NBA draft by the Washington Wizards, and soon after traded to the Houston Rockets.

 High school career

 Taylor attended Tavares High School in Tavares, Florida.
 As a senior at Tavares High School, Taylor averaged 25 points, 11 rebounds and 5 assists per game.
 He finished his senior year second in the Florida Class 3A Player of the Year voting and was named to the Florida Class 3A All-State First Team.

 Taylor also excelled on the gridiron as a wide receiver for Tavares, gaining 481 yards and 8 touchdowns as a senior.
 He turned down offers from Florida and South Florida to play basketball instead.

 In addition to football and basketball, finished second in the Florida Class 2A Track and Field Championships in both the triple jump and high jump.
 He currently owns his high school's record for the long jump, high jump, and triple jump.

 After completing his high school career, Taylor signed a national letter of intent with UCF choosing the Knights over Pittsburgh, Alabama, and Penn State.